 Keep the following information in mind when working with shapefiles in ArcGIS Online.

 - Compression formats other than a .zip archive are not supported.

-- The following features are not supported: multipatch or multipoint geometries, geometries that cross the dateline, or self-intersections in polygons.
-Shapefiles with these features cannot be added to a map.
+- The following features are not supported: multipatch or multipoint geometries, geometries that cross the dateline, and self-intersections in polygons.
+Shapefiles with these features cannot be added to Map Viewer.

-- Shapefiles cannot be dragged directly onto the map viewer; you must use the Add button in the map viewer.
+- You cannot drag shapefiles directly onto Map Viewer; you must use the Add button in Map Viewer.